Marko-Tomljanovic/diplomski_rad/README.md

 ### Purpose:

-A project that is made for the purpose of the final work.
+A project that is made for the purpose of the master thesis.
 It is a web application that will have the ability to provide reviews for construction contractors.

 For more information [Click HERE](https://drive.google.com/file/d/1_h0nvcZz0PuLW4TwUho9GDpJsismKUlP/view?usp=sharing)